Transcendent-Tapir/Distorted-Domains/setting/the-spire.md

 - It's in a dangerous location
 - It's always trying to escape
 - It turns into something dangerous
+- It needs to be done quickly
+- It must be kept secret

 #### Rumors